srand/jolt/docs/plugins.rst

   To tag a task, set the ``routing_key`` task attribute.
 Default: default

 * ``workers`` -
-  Optional.
+  Optional client configuration.
 The maximum number of tasks Jolt is allowed to run in parallel.
-  Defaults to 16.
+Default: 16.

 * ``keyring.username`` -
   Username to use when authenticating with the AMQP service.